 This stuff is called a “youth compound” on some websites.
 The funny thing is when you Google Seractin, nobody wants to tell you what it is.
 Everybody just repeats what each other is saying.
 That says to me that even the websites that sell Stem Cell Therapy cream don’t know what Seractin is!

 Seractin is obviously a name that holds no scientific meaning outside of Biologic Solutions.
 I say this with confidence because when I searched the National Library of Medicine for “Seractin”, no studies showed up.
 The same thing happens when I Google Seractin.
 That tells me nobody else is using the term “Seractin”.
 I honestly have no idea what this stuff is.

-On the plus side, I was a surprised that Stem Cell Therapy cream did not contain resveratrol, the most popular anti-aging product out there today.
-Read my resveratrol review for more info about this supplement.
+On the plus side, I was surprised that Stem Cell Therapy cream did not contain resveratrol, the most popular anti-aging product out there today.
+See the resveratrol review for more info about this supplement.